-The Land Use Element addresses the built environment including the mix of uses, density and intensity and creating a walkable environment.

-The Circulation Element includes goals and policies on creating a multi-modal transportation system that promotes walkability, bicycle use, and alternatives to single-passenger vehicle use.

-The Conservation and Open Space Element lays out goals and policies to improve the amount of, access to, and quality of parks and open spaces in and around Sebastopol, addresses key aspects of environmental health, including clean water, clean air, and the protection of natural resources.

-The Safety Element includes a range of health topics to protect the community from man-made and natural hazards.

-The Housing Element includes policies and programs to ensure a range of safe and secure housing types accessible to special needs groups, including low income families, the elderly and people with disabilities.
+- The Land Use Element addresses the built environment including the mix of uses, density and intensity and creating a walkable environment. - The Circulation Element includes goals and policies on creating a multi-modal transportation system that promotes walkability, bicycle use, and alternatives to singlepassenger vehicle use. - The Conservation and Open Space Element lays out goals and policies to improve the amount of, access to, and quality of parks and open spaces in and around Sebastopol, addresses key aspects of environmental health, including clean water, clean air, and the protection of natural resources. - The Safety Element includes a range of health topics to protect the community from manmade and natural hazards. - The Housing Element includes policies and programs to ensure a range of safe and secure housing types accessible to special needs groups, including low income families, the elderly and people with disabilities.

-The Economic Vitality Element includes a range of policies and programs aimed at improving local economic conditions, providing increased job opportunities, and supporting local businesses that serve as the backbone of the local economy.

-The Community Services and Facilities Element provides support for the local school system.

-This Community Health and Wellness Element addresses public health at a broad level in order to support a healthy community through increasing access to necessary services, considering public health in all policy decisions, and encouraging provision of healthy foods.
+This Community Health and Wellness Element addresses public health at a broad level in order to support a healthy community through increasing access to necessary services, considering public health in land use decisions, and encouraging provision of healthy foods.
 This element establishes a framework of goals, objectives, policies, and actions for developing conditions that will improve the health and well-being of Sebastopol residents, and addresses community health topics that have not been specifically addressed in other General Plan elements.